-Pethidine’s a pain killer with a bad rep. But with many maternity still using it, and being clever about when they give it, you could find it works for you
+Pethidine’s a painkiller with a bad reputation, but with many midwives still using it, and being clever about when they give it, you could find it works wonders for you.

 What is pethidine?

 Typically used during the first stage of labour, pethidine is a sedative and a muscle relaxant as you’ll be given a quick jab, usually in the top of your leg or your bum cheek.